HugoWan0504/CS205_Project_1_The_8_Puzzles/README.md

 * Traceback page(s): ? page

 ### How to play?

-(1st Draft)
+# 1. Getting Started
 * Open terminal and compile the code using the following command: g++ -o eight_puzzle main.cpp
 * Run the program with: ./eight_puzzle

-* The interface will show up for users to choose where they want to play a default eight-puzzle or a custom eight-puzzle.
-* Default eight-puzzle is easy and coded for the functionalities of the game.
-A custom eight-puzzle allows the users to enter numbers from 0 to 8, three numbers in each row (3 total rows) of their created puzzles.
-* The puzzle can only start if the numbers were vaild (All numbers are presented on the puzzle).
-* If the numbers on the puzzle is invalid, it will output the invalid game message and restart the game.
-The game is invalid if there are more than one of each number from 0 to 8 presented on the puzzle, means that all number can only appears once in each game.
+# 2. Interface - Choosing a Puzzle
-* After choosing the puzzle to play, the users will then see an interface that asks the users which algorithms they want to use to solve their chosen puzzles.
+* After running the program, the terminal will prompt users to select between these two puzzle methods:
+* 1. Default 8-puzzle, coded for simple testings and demostration.
+* 2. Custom 8-puzzle, allow users to create their own puzzles by manually entering the numbers in each row.
+* For the custom puzzle, the user must input three rows with three numbers each, using the digits 0 to 8, where 0 represents the blank tile.

+# 3. Rules for Valid Puzzle Input
+* Puzzle is only valid under these conditions:
+* 1. The puzzle must include all numbers from 0 to 8 exactly once.
+* 2. When entering the numbers, each row should have exactly three values, and the number inputs must be separated by spaces.
+* A valid puzzle should look like this:
+  - Enter the first row: 1 2 3
+  - Enter the second row: 4 5 0
+  - Enter the third row: 6 7 8
+* If the input does NOT meet these requirements, it will be considered invalid, which the program will print an "Invalid Puzzle" message and restart the setup process.
+* Here are the example of invalid puzzles:
+ - Missing a number: no 0
+ - Duplicated numbers: two 3's
+ - Fewer or more than 9 total digits (< 0 or > 8)

+# 4. Interface - Choosing a Search Algorithm
+* After creating a valid puzzle, the program will prompt users to select a search strategy in the terminal:
-* The choices are:  1.
-Uniform Cost Search  2.
-A* with the Misplaced Tile heuristic  3.
-A* with the Manhattan Distance heuristic
+* 1. Uniform Cose Search (UCS)
+* 2. A* with the Misplaced Tile heuristic (AMT)
+* 3. A* with the Manhattan Distance heuristic (AMD)
-* Then, the terminal will output each step with the corresponding algorithm and evenutally get the solved puzzle of the eight-puzzle.
-Also, they will get the depth of the solution, the numbers of the modes expanded, and the max queue size of each game.
-* Finally, when the game ends, it will ask the users in the terminal whether they want to start another game or end program.
-Enter "Y/y" to restart game; enter "N/n" to end the program.
+* Each algorithm will attempt to find the optimal path from the initial puzzle state to the goal state

+# 5. Output Format and Game Result
+* During execution, the program will display:
+* 1. The best puzzle state chosen to expand at each step
+* 2. The corresponding values of g(n), h(n), and f(n) for A*-based searches
+* 3. The final goal state, which is unified and look like this:
+  - The first row: 1 2 3
+  - The second row: 4 5 6
+  - The third row: 7 8 0
+* At the end of the game, users will see a summary including:
+* 1. Solution depth (number of moves from initial to goal)
+* 2. Total number of nodes expanded
+* 3. Maximum queue size during the search process

+# 6. Restart or Exit
+* After solving the puzzle, the terminal will prompt:
+ - "Would you like to play again?"
+ - "Enter 'Y' or 'y' to restart, 'N' or 'n' to exit."